 There are 15 and 17 clauses related to union financing

 European standardization 2012 Regulation is as follows;

-Regulation (EU) No 1025 / 2012 aims to improve the participating procedure setting European standards to make it faster and more inclusive.
-This October was adopted at 2012.
-The aim is to ensure competition again.
+Regulation (EU) No 1025/2012 aims to improve the participating procedure setting European standards to make it faster and more inclusive.
+It was adopted in October 2012.
+Here again the aim is to ensure competition.

 More Standards in Europe and faster (2011)

 In 2011, the Commission proposed a series of measures to strengthen the standard setting system, these measures are as follows;